Tanmaytc25/Tanmaytc/README.md

 # START-UPS AND INVESTMENTS ARE SURGING:

 With this exponential growth in the technology sector and restrictions the pandemic brought with it, there has been an increase in the start-ups linked to this sector of telemedicine.
-Quoting Apple CEO ‘Tim Cook’-“HEALTH WILL BE THE GREATEST CONTRIBUTION OF APPLE TO WHOLE MANKIND” one can distinctly observe, that how large tech companies are investing their resources into polishing and innovating better telemedicine or telehealthcare for its consumers. (https://www.aljazeera.com/economy/2022/1/6/visualising-apples-3-trillion-market-valuation)
+Quoting Apple CEO ‘Tim Cook’-“HEALTH WILL BE THE GREATEST CONTRIBUTION OF APPLE TO WHOLE MANKIND” one can distinctly observe, that how large technolofical (tech) companies are investing their resources into polishing and innovating better telemedicine or telehealthcare for its consumers. (https://www.aljazeera.com/economy/2022/1/6/visualising-apples-3-trillion-market-valuation)
 >  Recently 'Apple' crossed the 3 Trillion USD mark

 Some of the top telehealth providers across the world include: